Cal Youth Camps FAQs

 Are there any differences between the one-week camps and the regular two-week camps besides the length of the camp session?Yes!
-Blue Cubs campers enrolled in the one-week camp sessions do not have a track selection and do NOT have swimming lessons.
+Blue Cubs campers enrolled in the one-week camp sessions do not have a track selection.
 Specific activities are scheduled by Camp Coordinators the week before camp begins, and are distributed at orientation and on the first day of camp.
 Blue Bears/Grizzlies enrolled in the one-week sessions do not get their choice of individual activities.
 Activities for these camps are pre-assigned based on staff availability—no exceptions.
 For campers who prefer to have a choice of what sports they have in their schedule, the two-week camp is a better option.
-Explorer Camp’s one-week session differs from the standard two-week session only in that swimming lessons are not guaranteed.
+Due to Covid-19 considerations, swim lesson activities will not be part of the daily schedule for either Blue Camp or Explorer Camp this summer,

 Do you prorate camps?No, that’s not something we can offer.